castwide/gamefic/README.md

     gamefic test mygame

 Right now the game is just a single featureless room.
 Open the mygame/main.rb file in a text editor.
-Delete the skeleon code and replace it with the following:
+Modify it to the following:

-    import 'basics'
+    import 'standard'

     apartment = make Room, :name => "apartment", :description => "You are in a tiny one-room apartment."